Banana Plant Care at Home: Your Complete Guide

 Sucking Insects – Aphids, Scale, and Thrips

 This group of insects is the most common pest of banana plants.
-While they can be hard to spot, they can quickly multiply and drain the life from your plant.
+While they can be hard to spot, they can quickly multiply and drain the life of your plant.
 Plus, they can spread various plant diseases.

 Yellowing Leaves

 Excess water may also cause yellow leaves.
-Make sure your planter has proper drainage and you are only watering once the soil dries out.
+Make sure your planter has proper drainage, and you are only watering once the soil dries out.

 Wrapping Up